Search Box Blue Star

-All of our chicks and pullets are: fed organic foods, de-wormed each season, immunized for Marek's disease, and we use Chrisal's Probiotic products for health and cleaning.
+All of our chicks and pullets are: fed organic foods, de-wormed each season, immunized for Marek's disease.
 Because we use organic probiotic products, this eliminates the need for antibiotics.
 We do NOT use any antibiotics at Blue Star Ranch.
 If you do not use probiotics you will need to use antibiotics that may not be as effective for your chickens health.
 Examples are Amprolium or Corrid, Sulmet an antibacterial medicine to prevent Cocci, & LS-50 to prevent "MG" or Tylan to prevent "CRD."

 All chickens feathers are powdered with DE to prevent mites.
 As well as fed high protein quality feeds.
 All chickens over 8 weeks old are "seasoned" meaning ready to stay in outdoor pens or coops.
 Your chickens are color leg banded for proof.
 Be sure to read our healthy coop page.
 As also look at a new product to ensure your chicken health.